jwmao1/moviegrid/env/inference_prompts/README.md

 # Inference Prompt Library

-This directory stores separate inference cases for StoryPack-16 and StoryPack-64:
+This directory stores separate inference cases for StoryGrid-16 and StoryGrid-64:

-- `16grid/`: six short prompts with eight numbered shots each.
+- `16grid/`: 4 short prompts with eight numbered shots each.
-- `64grid/`: six long prompts with 18–22 numbered shots each.
+- `64grid/`: 4 long prompts with 18–22 numbered shots each.

 Pass one of these prompt files to the portable inference wrapper: